 Skiing and riding is one part, albeit a key part, of the equation when planning a ski vacation.
 Your ski accommodations can be just as important as choosing where to ski.
 However, finding the right ski accommodations on the right weekend is easier said than done, especially if there’s snow in the forecast.
 But we’re here to help.
-We’ve rounded up a few of the top hotels in the most iconic ski towns in the U.S. This is by no means an exhaustive list of the best ski town hotels, but it’s a little taste of the best best of the best.
+We’ve rounded up a few of the top hotels in the most iconic ski towns in the U.S. This is by no means an exhaustive list of the best ski town hotels, but it’s a little taste of the best of the best.
 Head to OnTheSnow’s lodging page to book your hotel.

-Mirror Lake Inn Resort and Spa in Lake Placid, N.Y. (home of two Winter Olympics with skiing and snowboarding at Whiteface Mt. with its 3,430 feet of vertical) has been family-run since the 1930s.
-You’ll experience all that this iconic town has to offer in an ideal location.
-The View restaurant offers a AAA Four-Diamond dining experience, while The Cottage Restaurant is great for comfort foods such as soups and sandwiches.
+Mirror Lake Inn Resort and Spa in Lake Placid, N.Y. (home of two Winter Olympics with skiing and snowboarding at Whiteface Mountain with its 3,430 feet of vertical) has been family-run since the 1930s.
+Two-time Olympian Andrew Weibrecht is the current family owner.
+You’ll experience all that the iconic ski town of Lake Placid has to offer in an ideal location.
+The View restaurant offers a AAA Four-Diamond dining experience, while The Cottage Restaurant is great for comfort food like hearty soups and filling sandwiches.
 There’s also an award-winning spa here that offers day spa packages, a salon, services just for men, and a fitness center.
-Two-time Olympian Andrew Weibrecht is the current family owner.
 Prices start at $329, with a number of room and suite options, while many of their packages include skiing.

 The 4-star Inn at Bay Harbor, Autograph Collection, is on the waterfront, within a 13- to 19-mile-drive of Boyne Mountain and Boyne Highlands.
-The hotel features complimentary wireless Internet access, concierge services, and ski storage, while the Cabana Bar, one of the hotel’s four restaurants, is a good dining bet.
+The hotel features amenities like concierge services and ski storage, while the Cabana Bar, one of the hotel’s four restaurants, is a good dining bet.
 The 113 guestrooms feature private, furnished balconies, and have added perks like refrigerators and minibars.
 Skiing and riding at these two sister ski resorts is as good as it gets in the Midwest.
 Book directly and save 20 percent.
 Bonus: You can ski both Boyne Mountain and Boyne Highlands on the same ticket.

 Lumière with Inspirato is a small, cozy and luxurious boutique hotel in Telluride Mountain Village.
 It offers boutique residences with 5-star amenities, and features convenient ski-in/ski-out access and plenty of personalized services.
 Book an après-ski massage or relax in a soaking pool, hot tub, and sauna after a day of skiing or riding.
 Lumière with Inspirato is also pet-friendly, so you can bring your pup who will enjoy a complimentary dog bed and bowl during your stay.
 Prices start at $550 at Lumière with Inspirato and go up from there during the ski season.